 For depreciated assets, the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized and are expenses as incurred.

-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed.
+Major outlays for capital assets and improvements are capitalized as costs are incurred.
+Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets.

 Deferred Outflows and Inflows of Resources